RudraByte/Intel_unnati_team_power_rangers/README.md

 ## 📬 Contact

-For any queries or suggestions, feel free to reach out to [Your Name](mailto:anshrudrapandey@example.com) or open an issue.
+For any queries or suggestions, feel free to reach out to [anshrudrapandey@example.com] or open an issue.